MarinerT/-----/README.md

 # Arabic or Farsi?
-## *an ML algorithm that recognizes whether the writer is an Arabic or Farsi speaker.*
+### *ML algorithm that recognizes whether the writer is an Arabic or Farsi speaker.*

 Arabic Digits: